Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport access is rated good with residents typically 204 meters from the nearest stop.
-Services average 75 daily trips across all routes, about 47 weekly trips per stop.
+Transport accessibility is deemed good, with residents generally situated 204 meters from their nearest stop.
+Service frequency averages 75 daily trips across all routes, translating to roughly 47 weekly trips per individual stop.

 Frequently Asked Questions - Transport